 +44 (0)1708 email@example.com

-Mons Military Antiques tries to add to its site sales pages a diverse range of 1914 - 1945 military antiques and collectables, where all spend capabilities are catered for; allowing beginners as well as advanced collectors to enjoy listed items.
+Mons Military Antiques adds to its site sales pages a diverse range of 1914 - 1945 military antiques and collectables, where all spend capabilities are catered for; allowing beginners as well as advanced collectors to enjoy listed items.

-Social media is used to give a 'heads up' and prior warning on some future listings, so my Face-Book and Twitter pages are worth a look.
+My social media pages are used to give a 'heads up' and prior warning on some future listings, so my Face-Book, Twitter & Instagram pages are worth a look.

 My LI page tries to promote the need to value our uniformed services and medical personnel.

 Mons Military Antiques can be followed via ‘Twitter', search Richard Archer, on ‘Instagram’ search Mons Military Antiques and Face book search Mons Military Antiques....

 ....'Busy times-ahead (as ever), and much too do’,....please remember its only me doing it all!

 'Looking forward to hearing from you soon' !

 Code: 107292Price: On Request